Portulaca oleracea: Culinary

-Culture
+In culture

 Archaeobotanical finds are common at many Mediterranean prehistoric sites.
 In historic contexts, seeds have been retrieved from a protogeometric layer in Kastanas, as well as from the Samian Heraion dating to the 7th century BC.
 In the 4th century BC, Theophrastus names purslane, andrákhne (ἀνδράχνη), as one of the several summer pot herbs that must be sown in April (Enquiry into Plants 7.1.2).
 As Portulaca it figures in the long list of comestibles enjoyed by the Milanese given by Bonvesin de la Riva in his "Marvels of Milan" (1288).

 In antiquity, its healing properties were thought so reliable that Pliny the Elder advised wearing the plant as an amulet to expel all evil (Natural History 20.210).

 The plant is mentioned in Rabbinic literature variably as rgila (רְגִילָה), ḥalaglogit (חֲלַגְלוֹגִית), and parpaḥonya (פַּרְפָּחוֹנַיָּא).
 The Babylonian Talmud recounts that sages were initially unfamiliar with the term ḥaloglogot.
 However, they realised it was the same as parpaḥonya after witnessing Rabbi Judah ha-Nasi's maidservant reprimand a man who was scattering the plant while using this term.
 The plant is also mentioned in a piyyut by Eleazar ben Kalir, by Maimonides, and by Tanhum of Jerusalem.
 Tanhum states that the plant is known to medics as "the fast vegetable" due to its quick spreading and branching.

 Verdolaga, the Spanish word for purslane, is a nickname for South American football clubs with green-white schemes in their uniforms, including Colombia's Atletico Nacional and Argentina's Ferrocarril Oeste.
-Afro-Colombian singer Totó la Momposina sings a song entitled "La Verdolaga."
+Afro-Colombian singer Totó la Momposina sings a song entitled "La Verdolaga".